Kids’ Grocery List – How to Buy Healthy Food for Children

 - Sweet potatoes: mashed or baked into fries

-- Chicken: tenders for DIY breaded chicken or breasts for grilling (good as is or on salads)
+- Chicken: for tenders for DIY breaded chicken or breasts for grilling Ground turkey: good for meatballs, tacos, or in chili/soup

-- Chicken sausages: on salad or as the main protein at dinner
+- Chicken sausages: on salads or as the main protein at dinner

 - Fresh fish